ziprasidone (Oral route)Pronunciation

 Proper Use of ziprasidone

 Take ziprasidone only as directed by your doctor even if you feel well.
-Do not take more of ziprasidone and do not take it more often than your doctor ordered. ziprasidone works best if there is a constant amount in the blood.
-To keep blood levels constant, take ziprasidone at the same time each day and do not miss any doses.
+Do not take more of it and do not take it more often than your doctor ordered.

 ziprasidone comes with a patient information insert.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.